 - Preferred Stock

 In addition to the above listed topics, the in-depth deep-dive is a great technique to use for any topic that you are struggling with.
-It’s difficult to struggle with a topic if you can run through the journal entries, impact on carous financial statements, footnote disclosures, and exceptions for that topic.
+It’s difficult to struggle with a topic if you can run through the journal entries, the impact on financial statements, footnote disclosures, and exceptions for that topic.

 To wrap up our discussion, head over to part three, where we work through a deep-dive example using bonds payable.